ShrutiGossain/Text-Analyzer/README.md

 <strong>Clearing Text:</strong><br>

-This operation involves cleaning the text by removing special characters, symbols, or unwanted elements.
-It aims to retain only the essential alphanumeric content.
+This operation involves cleaning the text by removing the whole text elements.

 ## How to get started?
 - clone the repo